lejcestlesang/Spotify_to_Deezer/README.md

 New-Item -Path .\yournewfolder -ItemType Directory
 ```

-Download the respository in this folder.
+2. Now download the respository in this folder.
 If git is installed use the following commands if not use this [link](https://github.com/lejcestlesang/Spotify_to_Deezer)

 Unix/macOS terminal:
 ```bash